-When Brian worked at his brother’s east side car lot, he came across stray dogs all the time.
-He would pick them up, bring them home, we would take them to the vet, get the repaired, train them and find them homes.
-Although we don’t live or work on the east side anymore, if I see a stray, I stop the car and do something about it.
+When Steve worked at his brother’s east side car lot, he came across stray dogs all the time.
+He would pick them up, bring them home, they would take them to the vet, get them repaired, train them and find them homes.
+Although they don’t live or work on the east side anymore, if Steve or Thelma see a stray, they stop the car and do something about it.

-After we moved to West Park, we got a reputation for stealing dogs from people who mistreated them.
+After they moved to West Park, they got a reputation for stealing dogs from people who mistreated them.

-A postal worker had been delivering mail to a house for a few years, always saw a dog in the back yard, and noticed one summer when it was getting into fall that the dog was getting skinny, skinny, skinny.
-She found out the homeowner had gotten another dog and was starving the backyard dog to death.
+A postal worker had been delivering mail to a house for a few years, always saw a dog in the back yard, and noticed one summer as it was morphing into fall that the dog was getting skinny, skinny, skinny.
+She found out the homeowner had gotten another dog and was starving the dog in the back yard to death.

-Animal Control told her the dog wasn’t being visibly mistreated.
+When she complained, Animal Control told her the dog wasn’t being visibly mistreated.
 She was distraught.
-One day she was telling somebody who knew Brian and me about it.
+One day she was telling somebody who knew Steve and Telly about the creature.

 “I know these crazy awesome people that will go steal that dog.
-Just give me the address,” said our friend.
+Just give me the address,” said their friend.

-She gave our friend the address of the skinny starving dog.
+The mail lady gave the friend the address of the skinny starving dog.

 It was Thanksgiving night.
-We had dinner, set the alarm for 2:30, and went to bed.
-When we woke up it was storming lightning and thunder.
+The plan was set, but Steve and Telly sat down at the table first.
+They had dinner, set the alarm for 2:30, and went to bed.
+When they woke up it was storming lightning and thunder.

-“That’s a good sign,” said Brian.
+“That’s a good sign,” Steve said.
 “In case the dog barks the thunder will hide the barking.”